dpajin/atom-language-slax/README.md

 Packaged Textmate syntax and snippets originally developed by David Gethings, located at: https://github.com/dgjnpr/subl.slax.package

-Extended with matching keywords for SLAX 1.1: statements, functions, elements, templates and default parameters
+Extended with matching keywords for SLAX 1.0 and 1.1: statements, functions, elements, templates and default parameters